 East Van Roasters was designed to provide training and employment to the women residents of the Rainier Hotel.
 Until it lost its funding in January of 2013, the Rainer operated a small but radical new approach to treating addiction for marginalized women in Vancouver’s Downtown Eastside.
 It offered full spectrum programming, reflecting ‘best practices’ in addictions treatment for women with mental health diagnosis and substance dependency.

 Before coming to the Rainier nearly all residents reported attempting treatment in other programs with little or no success.
 In the Rainier’s comprehensive treatment program, over 130 women made achievements in recovery and many say it saved their lives.

 At East Van Roasters, they employ women from the Rainier.
 They help them get back into the work force, gain confidence, build their skill sets, and enjoy working in a supportive, dignified, and positive environment.
 Over time and through the success of the café, East Van Roasters hopes to return funding to the Rainier’s ground-breaking program and to be able to train and employ more of its residents.

-The Growing Chefs Society pairs teams of chef and community volunteers with elementary school classrooms to grow vegetable gardens, conduct cooking lessons, and get kids excited about healthy food and food systems.
-Over the 14 week program the children receive lessons on how to plant and care for a garden; nutrition and healthy eating; cooking; urban agriculture; plant growth; food security; and the impact of healthy food systems on our communities and the environment – skills and knowledge that they can take home and share with their families.
+Too many kids don’t know where food comes from or have access to healthy, whole food.
+Growing Chefs! is on a mission to change that!
+This charity pairs teams of chef and community volunteers with elementary school classrooms to grow vegetable gardens, conduct cooking lessons, and get kids excited about healthy food and food systems.
+Over 3.5 months, the children receive lessons on how to plant and care for a garden; nutrition and healthy eating; cooking; urban agriculture; plant growth; food security; and the impact of healthy food systems on our communities and the environment – skills and knowledge that they can take home and share with their families.